 Need airflow in your office but short on desk real estate?
 Check out the Vornado PivotC, which clips easily to the edge of your desk.
 This miniature air mover is fairly unique in that it actually pivots a full 360°, meaning you can clip it where it fits and rotate it to do the job you need.
 It's exceptionally compact and emits only a moderate amount of noise, making it a solid choice if your current job involves nearby desk neighbors.
 Helpfully, this space-saving blower also has an exceptionally long cord, freeing up more possibilities for placement.

 Of course, there's an asterisk attached to this clippable desk pal — the clip is neither overly deep nor particularly thick.
 It only fits surfaces up to 1.5" thick and doesn't work well attached to beveled or curved edges.
 And though it pivots to point wherever you want it, it doesn't oscillate.
 As you might expect from a model this small, airflow is limited — we found we needed to be within a 10-foot range to feel its breeze.
-But if what you need is a small option right in your face, the PivotC is a space — and money-saving option.Dimensions: 5.25" wide, 6" deep, 8.75" tall
+But if what you need is a small option right in your face, the PivotC is a space-saving (and money-saving) option.

 When we think about battery-powered fans, we picture hand-held options that are small — not the full-sized, floor-dwelling Geek Aire 16" Rechargeable Outdoor.
 Where most floor-based models are fairly simple and feature-free, the Geek Aire has a few key options — besides just the fact that it's battery-powered — that take it up a notch.
 The speed control knob moves over a continuous range of possible speeds, rather than forcing you to select one of just a few options.
 It's impressively quiet on pretty much every speed and has a USB port on the back that lets you charge up your phone on the go.
 Indicator lights on the back easily tell you how much battery life remains.
 And without having to be tied 5-6 feet from an outlet, you can take this 16" unit with you wherever you may roam around your yard, patio, campsite, or home.

 Though the Geek Aire's portability is a definite asset, this battery-reliant air mover isn't particularly powerful.
 It's good that you can set it right next to your chair no matter where you go because that's about how close you'll want it to feel its full effects.
-While it's handy and neat (and perhaps a great gift for the tech-lover who already has everything), it's by far one of the most expensive of the dozens we tested.Dimensions: 21" wide, 8" deep, 21" tall
+While it's handy and neat (and perhaps a great gift for the tech-lover who already has everything), it's by far one of the most expensive of the dozens we tested.

 For anyone who can't stand the noise of typical fans, the Aikoper 36" Oscillating may be a dream come true.
 At every speed, this tower is consistently one of the quietest we tested.
 Its soft sound of wind easily fades into the background, making this model a great choice for movie-viewing rooms and bedrooms.
 It's also one of the only tower units we tested that actually tells you how to take it apart to keep it clean, prolonging its relative silence.
-Additionally, the Aikoper 36" remembers your last-used settings and turns off all of its indicator lights after 30 seconds.
+The Aikoper 36" will remember your last-used settings and turns off all of its indicator lights after 30 seconds.
 Its settings-change beep is one of the least offensive of any we tested, adding to its auditory appeal.
 And at 36" tall, the Aikoper strikes a happy medium between being tall enough to be useful while not so tall it feels imposing.

 Though most tower types aren't exceptionally powerful to begin with, the Aikoper 36" is especially tame.
-It's timer also only goes up to 7 hours, and there's no designated remote storage spot anywhere on the unit itself.
-Our least favorite aspect though is how much wiggle room there is between the base and body, making it not a particularly stable choice.
-However, if you need something quiet with a small footprint and useful settings, this is a solid choice for a small to medium space.Dimensions: 12" circular base, 36" tall
+Its timer also only goes up to 7 hours, and there's no designated remote storage spot anywhere on the unit itself.
+Our least favorite aspect, though, is how much wiggling happens between the base and body, making it not a particularly stable choice.
+However, if you need something quiet with a small footprint and useful settings, this is a solid choice for a small to medium space.

 This category is the culmination of months spent testing many different types of home air-blowers, from tabletop models and floor dwellers to tower options and rotating pedestals.
 Before each round of testing, we spent hours researching the top-rated models in each subcategory to choose the most promising options.
 After purchasing every contender, we put them through our rigorous testing during the hot summer months.
 We took readings in the lab, from decibel measures and dimension checks to wind speeds and oscillation ranges.
-We tested them in our homes, offices, gyms, and patios, through midsummer nights and hot afternoon movies.
+We tested them in our homes, offices, gyms, and patios through midsummer nights and hot afternoon movies.
 From desktops to windowsills and everywhere in between, we used these units side by side to bring you this breakdown of the best of the best.